 Your hosts, Paul Marden, Oz Austwick, Sinead Kimberley & Andy Povey

-Our guest, Paul Kelly (BALPPA), Neil Poulter (Thorpe Park), Ross Ballinger (Drayton Manor), Danielle Nicholls & Sophie Tickle (Alton Towers), Jennifer Howlett & Charlotte Peirce-Gregory (Legoland)
+Our guests, Paul Kelly (BALPPA), Neil Poulter (Thorpe Park), Ross Ballinger (Drayton Manor), Danielle Nicholls & Sophie Tickle (Alton Towers), Jennifer Howlett & Charlotte Peirce-Gregory (Legoland)

 Paul Marden: Hello and welcome to our first Skip the Queue Season Six Rubber Cheese get together.
 And we’ve got a corker.
 Today, there’s four of us virtually together for our meetup after having been together yesterday in real life at the UK Theme Park Awards.
 So that’s what we’re going to talk about today.